 Spreaker’s hosting options run the gamut between a few hours to unlimited amounts of time, according to your podcasting needs.
 Though, understanding your needs is much easier once you’ve set up an editorial plan…

 Setting up an editorial plan, or schedule, even before you’ve started podcasting is a good way to figure out how much time you’ll need in terms of hosting space as well as prep.
 Use your launch date as benchmark to base all your future episodes around; if you launch your podcast on a Thursday at 3 pm, try to publish your future episodes on Thursdays at the same time.
 Then, using a spreadsheet or calendar app, start filling in the topics you want to cover on each upcoming episode.
-You’ll have the added bonus of saving time when putting together show notes and setting up interviews.
+You’ll have the added bonus of saving time when putting together podcast notes and setting up interviews.

 A set schedule serves your listeners, too – if they know when your episodes are set to be published, they’ll be less likely to miss them.
 To help them – and yourself – out, use Spreaker’s “Publish Later” feature.
 Upload as many complete episodes as you want and set them to publish on specific days and times.
 You can set it and forget it by preparing weeks of episodes ahead of time.